24 Different Types of Bees in Michigan

 These bees are important pollinators of many native wildflowers and crops such as apples, blueberries, and squash.
 They are also known to feed on nectar from clover and other legumes.

-To help protect these important pollinators, it is important to create habitats that provide food, nesting sites, and protection from pesticides.
+To help protect these important pollinators, creating habitats that provide food, nesting sites, and protection from pesticides is important.

-It’s always a delight to see these buzzing little critters flitting around gardens and wildflowers.
+Seeing these buzzing little critters flitting around gardens and wildflowers is always a delight.

-If you live in Michigan, keep an eye out for these particular types of bees in Michigan the Two-Spotted Bumble Bee!
+If you live in Michigan, watch for one type of bee, the Two-Spotted Bumble Bee!

 4. Common Eastern Bumble Bee